 How Rarity Impacts Upgrade Odds

-- Upgrading a $5 skin to a $10 skin might give you a 50% success rate.
+- Example: Turning a $5 skin into a $10 skin might give you ~50% odds.

 Most Valuable Skins to Upgrade